icebert04/icebert04.github.io/_posts/2018-1-30-don't-press-the-panic-button.md

 I first checked if there is a chance of reviving the person who committed suicide.
 We didn't touch the body, we just look at her if we can revive her.

 Upon confirming of her death, I told everybody not to bring down the deceased body from the tree.
 In this way, nobody will accuse any of us who is present at the time of the incident.
-I called the police and shortly after they authorities came and they imediately interrogated the husband (whom they initially tought was the suspect).
+I called the police and shortly after the authorities came and they imediately interrogated the husband (whom they initially tought was the suspect).

 To make the story short, it was clearly a suicide by drop hanging.
 No foul play was transpired.
 But for me, it was one of the most unforgetable and scary experience that I ever encountered in my entire life.